volkancirik/rl-hackathon-2017/README.md

 ### Tools
 To move quickly we make use of following tools:
-- [OpenAI's Gym](https://gym.openai.com/docs) for experimantal environment.
+- [OpenAI's Gym](https://gym.openai.com/docs) for experimental environment.
 Before writing a single line of code, we recommend reading the documentation.
 - [Keras](https://keras.io/) for quicky prototyping neural network models.
 - [Jupyter Notebooks](http://jupyter.org/) for fast and interactive development.